-UNL Biotechnology Center Policy on Authorship and Acknowledgment in Publications
+Nebraska Center for Biotechnology Policy on Authorship and Acknowledgment in Publications

-- Authorship credit should be given if members of the UNL Center for Biotech have provided services or expertise that is critical to a manuscript.
+- Authorship credit should be given if members of the Nebraska Center for Biotechnology have provided services or expertise that is critical to a manuscript.
 Authors are those who meet the following criteria although other circumstances may warrant authorship:

 - Provides substantial contributions to the experimental design, acquisition, and analysis/interpretation of the work.